epfl-ada/ada-2022-project-cardano/README.md

--   **Website creation and polishing of repository and storytelling**: This step is of high importance for the successful completion of the project and presenting our results.
+-   **Creating the website, polishing the repository and the storytelling**: This step is of high importance for the successful completion of the project and presenting our results.